THE WEDDING PHOTO GUIDE

 Relax

-While there is a general timeline for receptions, it is flexible unlike the rest of the day so you can finally relax and unwind!
-Remember, wedding photography in itself is 80% candid and the reception does have formalities but this is generally the most candid part of the day!
+While there is a general timeline for receptions, it is flexible unlike the rest of the day so you can finally relax and unwind.
+Remember, wedding photography in itself is mostly candid and the reception does have formalities but this is generally the most candid part of the day!

 Take portraits with any decor displays (seating arrangement, entertainment, photo booth, head table, etc.)